abbrcode/issue-templates/README.md

 # Issue Templates

-Useful for testing and creating issue templates suitable for the [abbreviations-in-code](https://github.com/abbrcodes/abbreviations-in-code) project.
+For testing and creating issue templates suitable for the [abbreviations-in-code](https://github.com/abbrcodes/abbreviations-in-code) project.

 (temporary repository, may be removed in the future)